godotengine/godot-docs/classes/class_string.rst

 - :ref:`String<class_string>` **sha256_text** **(** **)**

-Return the SHA-256 hash of the string as a string.
+Returns the SHA-256 hash of the string as a string.

 .. _class_String_similarity:

 - :ref:`float<class_float>` **similarity** **(** :ref:`String<class_string>` text **)**

-Return the similarity index of the text compared to this string.
+Returns the similarity index of the text compared to this string.
 1 means totally similar and 0 means totally dissimilar.

 .. _class_String_split:

 - :ref:`PoolStringArray<class_poolstringarray>` **split** **(** :ref:`String<class_string>` divisor, :ref:`bool<class_bool>` allow_empty=True **)**

-Split the string by a divisor string, return an array of the substrings.
+Splits the string by a divisor string and returns an array of the substrings.
 Example "One,Two,Three" will return "One","Two","Three" if split by ",".

 .. _class_String_split_floats:

 - :ref:`PoolRealArray<class_poolrealarray>` **split_floats** **(** :ref:`String<class_string>` divisor, :ref:`bool<class_bool>` allow_empty=True **)**

-Split the string in floats by using a divisor string, return an array of the substrings.
+Splits the string in floats by using a divisor string and returns an array of the substrings.
 Example "1,2.5,3" will return 1,2.5,3 if split by ",".

 .. _class_String_strip_edges:

 - :ref:`String<class_string>` **strip_edges** **(** :ref:`bool<class_bool>` left=True, :ref:`bool<class_bool>` right=True **)**

-Return a copy of the string stripped of any non-printable character at the beginning and the end.
+Returns a copy of the string stripped of any non-printable character at the beginning and the end.
 The optional arguments are used to toggle stripping on the left and right edges respectively.

 .. _class_String_substr:

 - :ref:`String<class_string>` **substr** **(** :ref:`int<class_int>` from, :ref:`int<class_int>` len **)**

-Return part of the string from the position ``from``, with length ``len``.
+Returns part of the string from the position ``from`` with length ``len``.

 .. _class_String_to_ascii:

 - :ref:`PoolByteArray<class_poolbytearray>` **to_ascii** **(** **)**

-Convert the String (which is a character array) to PoolByteArray (which is an array of bytes).
-The conversion is speeded up in comparison to to_utf8() with the assumption that all the characters the String contains are only ASCII characters.
+Converts the String (which is a character array) to :ref:`PoolByteArray<class_poolbytearray>` (which is an array of bytes).
+The conversion is sped up in comparison to to_utf8() with the assumption that all the characters the String contains are only ASCII characters.

 .. _class_String_to_float:

 - :ref:`float<class_float>` **to_float** **(** **)**

-Convert a string, containing a decimal number, into a ``float``.
+Converts a string containing a decimal number into a ``float``.

 .. _class_String_to_int:

 - :ref:`int<class_int>` **to_int** **(** **)**

-Convert a string, containing an integer number, into an ``int``.
+Converts a string containing an integer number into an ``int``.

 .. _class_String_to_lower:

 - :ref:`String<class_string>` **to_lower** **(** **)**

-Return the string converted to lowercase.
+Returns the string converted to lowercase.

 .. _class_String_to_upper:

 - :ref:`String<class_string>` **to_upper** **(** **)**

-Return the string converted to uppercase.
+Returns the string converted to uppercase.

 .. _class_String_to_utf8:

 - :ref:`PoolByteArray<class_poolbytearray>` **to_utf8** **(** **)**

-Convert the String (which is an array of characters) to PoolByteArray (which is an array of bytes).
+Converts the String (which is an array of characters) to :ref:`PoolByteArray<class_poolbytearray>` (which is an array of bytes).
 The conversion is a bit slower than to_ascii(), but supports all UTF-8 characters.
 Therefore, you should prefer this function over to_ascii().

 .. _class_String_xml_escape:

 - :ref:`String<class_string>` **xml_escape** **(** **)**

-Return a copy of the string with special characters escaped using the XML standard.
+Returns a copy of the string with special characters escaped using the XML standard.

 .. _class_String_xml_unescape:

 - :ref:`String<class_string>` **xml_unescape** **(** **)**

-Return a copy of the string with escaped characters replaced by their meanings according to the XML standard.
+Returns a copy of the string with escaped characters replaced by their meanings according to the XML standard.